How to Photograph Northern Lights: Tips & Settings for Beginners

 Level 2 aurora in Iceland

-Aurora activity level Kp2 looked more like mist or clouds and was only green in pictures.
-Camera settings: f4 – 21 sec – ISO 3200
+Aurora activity level Kp2.
+It looked like mist or clouds and was only green in pictures.
+Camera settings: f4 – 21 sec – ISO 3200.

 Can You Photograph Auroras with a Smartphone?

-A few years ago, I would have told you that it was impossible to take good pictures of the Northern Lights with a phone.
-Nowadays, smartphones have evolved so much that yes, you can take pretty decent aurora pictures with your phone.
+A few years ago, I would have said it was impossible to take good Northern Lights photos with a phone.
+Today, however, modern smartphones make it entirely doable.
+So the answer is yes!

 Best Camera Settings for Northern Lights Photography